mne-tools/mne-bids/paper/paper.md

 computation of forward and inverse solutions.

-Users can easily install ``MNE-BIDS`` on all major platforms via `pip` and `conda`, and its functionality is continuously tested on Windows, OS X, and Linux.
+Users can easily install ``MNE-BIDS`` on all major platforms via `pip` and `conda`, and its functionality is continuously tested on Windows, macOS, and Linux.
 Other than the core dependencies for scientific computing (`numpy`, `scipy`) and handling of MEG/EEG data (`mne`), ``MNE-BIDS`` has minimal dependencies,